 How Does the Eight Sleep Pod Compare to Other Beds?

 Tuck’s in-depth testing process allows us to see the differences and similarities between different mattresses.
-In this section, we’ll compare the Eight Sleep Pod to Eight Sleep’s other smart mattress, as well as other popular luxury models.
+In this section, we’ll compare the Eight Sleep Pod to other popular luxury models.

 Eight Sleep Pod vs. Tuft & Needle Mint